Mike Pence Says Today Is ‘A Great Day For America’ After Mueller Report Is Released

 Mike Pence celebrated Sunday as “a great day for America” after the Attorney General William Barr shared the Mueller report’s findings with Congress.
-The vice president cheered the report’s release as proof that there was no collusion or obstruction of justice from Trump or from within Trump’s inner circle, according to The New York Post.
+The vice president cheered the report’s release as proof that there was no collusion or obstruction of justice from Trump or from within Trump’s inner circle, according to the New York Post.

 Barr released a statement on Sunday that claimed that the Mueller report indicated that Trump and his campaign did not collude with Russia in the 2016 election.
 Pence reiterated this information in a statement of his own on Sunday.